The Best Cold and Flu Medicine to Always Have Handy

 The opposite of the cough suppressant is the expectorant.
 “Expectorants are not good to take at night when you need to sleep, but they are good for clearing the lungs because if mucus sits in the lung, it can lead to pneumonia,” Dr. Sperber says.
 Productive, wet, throaty coughs are a normal symptom of the cold and flu.
 The most common ingredient found in expectorants, like Mucinex and Robitussin, is guaifenesin, which thins and loosens mucus in the lungs and airways, making it easier to cough and get rid of the mucus.
 Make sure you don’t fall for these mistakes that can actually make your cold or flu worse.

 Oral decongestants (such as Sudafed) contain phenylephrine, an active ingredient that works to relieve congestion caused by a common cold, the flu, or sinusitis.
 The medication shrinks the blood vessels, which reduces the amount of blood flowing through the area and the swollen tissue inside the nose to let air pass through more easily.
 While oral decongestants are effective, they come with bothersome side effects, such as dizziness, sleeplessness, and nervousness.
 They can also cause heart palpitations and raise your blood pressure.
 “Oral decongestants put up a big red flag for patients with high blood pressure,” says Emily Shafer, PharmD, manager of clinical programs and quality at Walgreens.
 “If you are working to lower your blood pressure, taking an oral decongestant can counter the effects.”
+These are 14 foods that will make you feel better when you have a cold.

 When your nose is stuffy and congested from having the cold or flu, a powerful nasal spray can offer quick relief, but they should only be used in the short term.
 Decongestant nasal sprays such as Afrin contain oxymetazoline hydrochloride, an ingredient that shrinks the blood vessels in the nose to help you breathe.
 However, using them for extended periods of time can actually be counterproductive.
 “If you use them for more than three days, they will begin to cause congestion,” says Dr. Shafer.
 Other forms of nasal sprays contain saline, which can help provide moisture to the area, especially if your sinuses are dry.
 “They won’t open up the nasal passages, but they can be soothing to patients,” says Dr. Shafer.
 She also recommends Neti pots, which help clean out nasal passages with a saline solution, and Breathe Right nasal strips, which can help open nasal passages.